University of Virginia: Dopamine and Biological Clock Disruption May Cause Obesity

 Excess body fat also possibly contributes to mental health issues, such as Alzheimer’s disease.

-The research team made use of mice models for their analysis.
-It investigated the influence that high-fat diet availability round the clock could have on body fat and health.
+The research team made use of mouse models for their analysis.
+It investigated the influence that high-fat diet availability around the clock could have on body fat and health.

 Researchers fed a group of mice a diet that was similar to a wild variety in calorie and fat content.
 They gave another group diets with high amounts of sugars, fats, and calories.